-COMMUNICATIONS TEAM: As a member of the Communications Team, the students will be responsible for all verbal messages between Mission Control and the Space Station.
+COMMUNICATIONS TEAM: As a member of the Communications Team, the students will be responsible for all verbal messages between Mission Control and New Tranquility Base.
 These students should be responsible and cool under pressure.
 Skills: reading and oral communications, work in high stress situations, ability to prioritize.

-DATA TEAM: The Data Team is responsible for all written information exchanged between Mission Control and the Flight Simulator.
+Data Team: The Data Team is responsible for all written information exchanged between Mission Control and the Flight Simulator.
 Skills: computer keyboard operation, good communication, ability to organize.